J1149/j1149.github.io/index.md

 ## Welcome!

 Welcome to J1149.
 The purpose of this website is to provide documentation and code examples for the development of applications in the [Project PAI](projectpai.com) ecosystem.

 The navigational sections of this website outline components of the Project PAI blockchain.
 The example use cases, API documentation, and example code will help you to get started with Project PAI application development.

 ## About this site

 J1149, Inc. was created by members of the Project PAI community to be an informational resource for developers.

-This website is open source, and you can make contributions to its code and content here.
+This website is open source, and you can make contributions to its code and content.

-We follow a Github-based proposal acceptance process, [click here](https://github.com/J1149/j1149.github.io/issues) to submit a proposal or request.
+It follows a Github-based proposal acceptance process, [click here](https://github.com/J1149/j1149.github.io/issues) to submit a proposal or request.
 Please ask questions, give feedback, and help us to grow by joining the [discussion on slack](https://join.slack.com/t/j1149-pai/shared_invite/enQtNTQ3MzE3OTkxMDEzLWIxNTkzODkwYTdmNjI1YmIxMzExZTk4MjIxNWEwZGVhYjJkMGU5OTc1ZDhmNmM2MjkxNGFjZjVkYThjYTBmODM).

 We would like to thank the [J1149.com contributors](https://github.com/J1149/j1149.github.io/graphs/contributors).